The Pilgrim's Progress: Context in Christendom

 The Pilgrim's Progress was much more popular than its predecessors.
 Bunyan's plain style breathes life into the abstractions of the anthropomorphized temptations and abstractions that Christian encounters and with whom he converses on his course to Heaven.
 Samuel Johnson said that "this is the great merit of the book, that the most cultivated man cannot find anything to praise more highly, and the child knows nothing more amusing".
 Three years after its publication (1681), it was reprinted in colonial America, and was widely read in the Puritan colonies.
 The book was often divided into smaller parts or individual episodes that could be made into individual sermons, postcards, or wall charts.
-During the late nineteenth and early twentieth centuries, the Religious Tract Society produced the book into Sunday School prize editions and cheap abridgments.
+During the late nineteenth and early twentieth centuries, the Religious Tract Society produced the book into Sunday School prize editions and cheap abridgements.
 There were also Bunyan inspired jigsaw puzzles, and some followers crafted their landscapes in Bunyan theme parks.